FlusherDock1/Gutenberg/readme.md

 Integration of Laraberg by [VanOns\Laraberg](https://github.com/VanOns/laraberg) for OctoberCMS.
 All credits goes to VanOns.

 All current block are from standart [Gutenberg.js](https://github.com/front/gutenberg-js) package.
+None of them are custom from Laraberg.

 **Working:**
 - Common blocks
     - Paragraph
-    - Image (only by link, file upload not working)
+    - Image _(only by link, file upload not working)_
     - Heading
-    - Audio (only by link, file upload not working)
+    - Audio _(only by link, file upload not working)_
     - List
     - Quote
-    - Video (only by link, file upload not working)
+    - Video _(only by link, file upload not working)_
 - Formatting
     - Code
     - Preformatted